BeauBouchard/df-lnp-installer/README.md

 Usage: df-lnp-installer.sh [OPTIONS]

 Options:
+--override-user-agent  # Download files as Mozilla user agent, not Wget user agent.
+Useful if you get 403 errors.
+--skip-download        # Install using the existing contents of the ./downloads folder.
 --skip-deps            # Install without checking for dependencies.
 --skip-sha             # Install without checking file checksums.
 --use-free-libs        # Force to use free graphic libs to solve "Not found" errors of DF.